BeatrisIlieva/devto-articles/articles/from-prototypes-to-classes-exploring-inheritance-in-js.md

 From this, we can confidently embrace the nearly philosophical notion that, in OOP inheritance, the relationship is defined by what an object **IS**, whereas in prototypal inheritance, the relationship is defined by what an object **HAS**.

-> **Note:** The prototype chain is a one-way direction -> prototypes do not have access to the members of their descendants.
+> **Note:** The prototype chain and OOP inheritance are one-way relationships -> prototypes and parent classes do not have access to the members of their descendants.

 ## Prototype